johncf/johncf.github.io/content/analysis/2018-02-01_failure-analysis.md

 This fraction per unit-time is often expressed in percentage per unit-time (0.3% per day in the above example), but do note that it is perfectly fine for failure rate to be greater than 100% per unit-time.
-For instance, if we convert the unit in the above example from per-day to per-year, we get $0.3 * 365 = 109.5% per year$.
+For instance, if we convert the unit in the above example from per-day to per-year, we get $0.3 \times 365 = 109.5\%$ per year.
 This can be interpreted as
 follows: if we keep quickly replacing failed devices with good ones and maintain the population size at exactly 1000, then we can expect to see 1095 failures over an year of operation.